PremHcl/ts-app-builder/README.md

     grunt-init ts-app-builder

 You'll be prompted for some default values.
-You can change them in teh resulting config.json and auth.json files.
+You can change them in the resulting config.json and auth.json files.

-After the prompt comes back, do a local install by typing (ignore warnings about missing repositories):
+After the prompt comes back, do a local install of the required npm libraries by typing (ignore warnings about missing repositories):

     npm install